 - Brain damage caused by strokes.

 Ashwagandha can help healthy people as well.
-You will have positive results if you take 250 mg of ashwagandha in the morning and at night.
+If you take 250 mg of ashwagandha in the morning and at night, you will have positive results.

 4. Improves Metabolic Health

 Ashwagandha increases insulin production.
 As a result, cells are twice as likely to absorb glucose from the blood.
 It lowers sugar levels in both people with diabetes and healthy people.